 If this wasn’t enough, the Fedora repositories also include Eclipse, a fully featured and multi-language IDE.
 Eclipse is probably best known for Java, but also has a C/C++ and PHP IDE.
 You can expand its functionality even further with plugins.

-openSUSE doesn’t receive the same amount of attention as Ubuntu and Fedora, but the project produces a fantastic environment for developers.
+openSUSE doesn’t receive the same amount of attention as Ubuntu and Fedora, but the project produces a fantastic Linux distro for developers.
 The openSUSE project produces two distros; openSUSE Leap is the fixed release cycle regular distro, while openSUSE Tumbleweed is the rolling release variant.

 Raspberry Pi was conceptualized as a cheap computer to help make learning programming accessible to everyone.
 The Raspberry Pi OS (formerly known as Raspbian) puts that objective into action by bundling a desktop that’s tailored for coding.